edaaydinea/AIEngineering/README.md

 - Evaluated the SVM model's performance using `accuracy_score` and `classification_report` from `sklearn.metrics`.
 - Achieved an accuracy of approximately 83% on the test set with the SVM model.
 - Generated a classification report showing precision, recall, and F1-score for both "Factual News" and "Fake News" categories.

-### 📌 Notes & Next Steps

-- Further analysis may involve exploring other classification models or refining the current SVM model.
-- Visualization of the classification results or data characteristics could enhance understanding.
-- Communication strategies for presenting findings to stakeholders should be developed.
-- Investigate methods to address the class imbalance, as indicated by the differences in support for each class.

 **Resources:**